bluescarni/mppp/doc/sphinx/tutorial_pybind11.rst

 >>> p.test_real_conversion(mpf("1.1"), 100)
 Traceback (most recent call last):
      ...
-ValueError: Cannot convert the real 1.1000000000000000888178419700125 to an mpf: the precision of the real (100) is smaller than the current mpf precision (53).
+ValueError: Cannot convert the real 1.1000000000000000888178419700125 to an mpf: the precision of the real (100) is greater than the current mpf precision (53).
 Please increase the current mpf precision to at least 100 in order to avoid this error
 >>> mp.prec = 100;
 >>> p.test_real_conversion(mpf("1.1"), 100)
 mpf('1.1000000000000000000000000000003')